 Lady Field was also acclaimed for her performance in Brothers & Sisters and her portrayal of Nora Walker earned her an Emmy Award in 2007.
 Additionally, the actress won many hearts in 2012 when she returned to the big screen and had a supporting role in the smash hit The Amazing Spider-Man.
 She received a star on the Hollywood Walk of Fame after reprising the role in the film 2014.

-While her career continues to thrive, the motivational star has also used her fame and personality to start a Bone Health Campaign which has been encouraging people to go for bone density scan for early detection of Osteoporosis.
+While her career continues to thrive, the motivational star has also used her fame and personality to start a Bone Health Campaign which has been encouraging people to go for bone density scans for early detection of Osteoporosis.
 The campaign started after she was diagnosed with the disorder.
 Sally also advocates for women and gay’s rights.
 On that account, she received the Human Rights Campaign’s Ally for Equality award in 2010.

 Her Net Worth